 As he had passed his first two years of study, Stephen’s marks were calculated and he was able to graduate from the university with a Lower Award of an Undergraduate Diploma.

-Find more detailed information on the Student Services pages here
+Find more information here

 To get in contact with the Support and Wellbeing Team, find more information here